-I have had the good fortune to make two trips to the Juliette Gordon Low Birthplace in Savannah in the past month.
+I have had the good fortune to make two trips to the Juliette Gordon Low Birthplace in Savannah, Georgia, in the past month.
 In between, I decided to learn more about the history of the building.
 How did it become a Girl Scout National Center?

 Girl Scouts of the USA, the national organization, purchased the home from the Gordon family in 1953.
 The Birthplace became the third national Girl Scout center, joining Camp Edith Macy in New York and Rockwood outside of Washington, DC.
 The Savannah home would become